avilabon/MDEF_Albert/docs/term2/T2-03-CommunicatingIdeas/T2-03-01-CI_Reflections.md

 From these sessions it has become clear to me that each idea and each project has a story behind it.
 Although having a brand and products that are truly full of values and meaning is the most essential, we must not forget the importance of knowing how to tell the story or stories behind them.
 For me, honesty and sincerity are everything, I can be fooled as a consumer but I don't want to fool anyone as a seller.
 I don't want to disguise a product or brand with something that it isn't to make it more attractive and interesting, I want the product I offer to be attractive and interesting in itself.
 If what we seek is to be transformative with our work, we must learn to communicate in the most effective way and the most appropriate means to reach different interest groups.

-## Class 1: Introduction to communication Models, Storytelling techniques
+## Session 1: Introduction to communication Models, Storytelling techniques

 It seems that telling stories is in the deepest configuration of our minds as one of the most effective “innate” ways of communicating with each other and with ourselves.
 Telling and listening to stories makes us human.
 When we listen to a story, many internal brain mechanisms can be activated, stimulating our senses and our motor mechanism.